 • Leaving a gift in your will or In Memory of a loved one

 • Contributing to a capital cost

-Please contact Michele Price, the Director of Development of the Choral Foundation, by emailing firstname.lastname@example.org to discuss how you can make your gift and how you might like to have your contribution recognised.
+Please contact Louise Cole, by emailing firstname.lastname@example.org to discuss how you can make your gift and how you might like to have your contribution recognised.

 The Board of Trustees of the Choral Foundation is made up of a range of professional people who have some existing or past link to the choir and who care about its future.
-The Patrons of the charity are The Rt Revd & Rt Hon Dr Richard Chartres KCVO, Bishop of London and Dean of HM Chapels Royal; Elizabeth, The Lady Maclean; The Revd Canon Denis Mulliner LVO; Judith Weir CBE, Master of The Queen's Music; and Harry Christophers CBE.
+The Patrons of the charity are The Rt Revd & Rt Hon The Lord Chartres KCVO, Dean of HM Chapels Royal; Elizabeth, The Lady Maclean; The Revd Canon Denis Mulliner LVO; Judith Weir CBE, Master of The Queen's Music; and Harry Christophers CBE.

 Click the picture below to read more about our Choral Foundation and its aims.

 Louise Cole is the administrator of the Choral Foundation.
 She is based in an office at Hampton Court Palace and can be contacted by telephone 020 3166 6516 or 07867 313460, email choral.foundation[at]hrp.org.uk or in person by appointment.

 The Choral Foundation has developed the Sunday lunchtime music recitals, the open choir rehearsals, the chorister open day, the concert schedule and a programme of community outreach to encourage everyone to discover the beauty, peace and inspiration of choral music at Hampton Court.